St. John Climacus's Orthodox Church, Warsaw: Architecture

-While creating the Orthodox Church, Vladimir Pokrovsky took his cue from the 17th century religious architecture of the Rostov region.
-The expressive style the Russians had to remain in contrast with the appearance of the St. Lawrence's Church, which, according to the designer of the new church, too clearly retained the external features of Catholic religious art.
+In designing the Orthodox church, Vladimir Pokrovsky drew on 17th-century religious architecture from the Rostov region.
+The expressive Russian style was intended to contrast with the appearance of St. Lawrence's Church, which, according to the designer of the new church, retained clear external features of Catholic religious art.

-The building was built on a Latin cross of stone and brick.
-It is topped with a single copper onion-dome with a cross.
-On the eastern wall there is a plaque with an inscription in Russian commemorating the founder and describing the circumstances of the creation of the church.
-The entrance to the church on the west side leads through an extended porch (an element also found in the architecture of Rostov), on which is a triangular tympanum with a fresco of the figure of the Mother of God.
-From the outside, it is decorated with decorative details also typical of the construction in Rostov, including the temples of the Rostov Kremlin.
-Portals, naves and an aisle filled with Acroterion, resembling an onion dome of the church at the same time.
-A frieze of semicircular Acroterion is on the drum, below the row of windows.
+The building was constructed on a Latin cross plan using stone and brick.
+It is topped with a single copper onion dome with a cross.
+On the eastern wall there is a plaque with an inscription in Russian commemorating the founder and describing the circumstances of the church's construction.
+The entrance to the church on the western side leads through an extended porch, an element also found in the architecture of Rostov.
+Above it is a triangular tympanum with a fresco depicting the Mother of God.
+The exterior is decorated with details typical of Rostov architecture, including motifs found in the churches of the Rostov Kremlin.
+The portals, nave, and aisle contain decorative acroteria, resembling the church's onion dome.
+A frieze of semicircular acroteria is located on the drum, below the row of windows.

-The church has two floors, which are independent with each area adapted for the purpose of worship.
+The church has two floors, each adapted for worship.